khangaerospace/aertoolbox/interpolation/README.md

 $$x_{i} = -cos(\frac{i-1}{n}\pi) \quad j = 1, ..., n+1 $$

 as the interpolation points.
 The points are more clustered toward the end.The points produce a more stable interpolant.

+# Piecewise Polynomial Interpolation